Robin Morgan: Authorship

-Morgan had published three books of fiction as of 2015.
+She published three books of fiction up to 2015.
 Her debut novel was the semi-autobiographical Dry Your Smile (published by Doubleday & Company, 1987), followed by The Mer-Child: A Legend for Children and Other Adults (published by The Feminist Press at City University of New York, 1991).
 Her most recent work of fiction is a historical novel titled The Burning Time (Melville House Books, 2006), set in the 14th century, based on court records of the first witchcraft trial in Ireland.
 The Burning Time was placed on the Recommended Quality Fiction List of 2007 by the American Library Association, in addition to being the 2006 Paperback Pick by Book Sense (The American Booksellers Association).

-Morgan has compiled, edited, and introduced several influential anthologies: Sisterhood Is Powerful: The Women’s Liberation Anthology (1970), Sisterhood Is Global: The International Women’s Movement Anthology (1984), and Sisterhood Is Forever: The Women’s Anthology for a New Millennium (2003).
-She has herself written non-fiction, including Going Too Far (1978), The Anatomy of Freedom (1984), The Demon Lover: On the Sexuality of Terrorism (1989), The Word of a Woman (1994), and Saturday’s Child: A Memoir (2001).
-One of the most widely translated of Morgan’s books and a best-seller, The Demon Lover is a commentary on the psychological and political roots of terrorism, and New York Times Book Review called it "Important...compelling....[Morgan] is intense and at times magnificent."
+Morgan compiled, edited, and introduced several influential anthologies: Sisterhood Is Powerful: The Women's Liberation Anthology (1970), Sisterhood Is Global: The International Women's Movement Anthology (1984), and Sisterhood Is Forever: The Women's Anthology for a New Millennium (2003).
+She has herself written non-fiction, including Going Too Far (1978), The Anatomy of Freedom (1984), The Demon Lover: On the Sexuality of Terrorism (1989), The Word of a Woman (1994), and Saturday's Child: A Memoir (2001).
+One of the most widely translated of Morgan's books and a best-seller, The Demon Lover is a commentary on the psychological and political roots of terrorism, and New York Times Book Review called it "Important...compelling....[Morgan] is intense and at times magnificent."
 Her most recently published book of non-fiction is Fighting Words: A Tool Kit for Combating the Religious Right (2006).

 Organizations

 The Sisterhood Is Global Institute

-In 1984, Morgan, together with the late Simone de Beauvoir of France, and women from 80 other countries, founded The Sisterhood Is Global Institute (SIGI), an international non-profit NGO with consultative status to the United Nations, which has for three decades functioned as the world’s first feminist think-tank.
-The Institute has played a leading policy-formulation, strategic, and activist role in the evolution of the international Women’s Movement.
-SIGI has also developed a global communications network through which an umbrella of NGO interest, advice, contacts, and support is collectively mobilized to empower the global women’s movement.
+In 1984, Morgan, together with the late Simone de Beauvoir of France, and women from 80 other countries, founded the Sisterhood Is Global Institute (SIGI), an international non-profit NGO with consultative status to the United Nations, which has for three decades functioned as the world's first feminist think-tank.
+The institute has played a leading policy-formulation, strategic, and activist role in the evolution of the international Women's Movement.
+SIGI has also developed a global communications network through which an umbrella of NGO interest, advice, contacts, and support is collectively mobilized to empower the global women's movement.

-Among its many activities, the Institute pioneered the first Urgent Acton Alerts regarding women’s rights; the first Global Campaign To Make Visible Women’s Unpaid Labor In National Accounts; and the first Women’s Rights Manuals For Muslim Societies (in 12 languages).
-Its most recent project is Donor Direct Action (donordirectaction.org), which links front-line women’s rights activists around the world to money, visibility, and popular support: minimum bureaucracy, maximum impact.
+Among its many activities, the Institute pioneered the first Urgent Acton Alerts regarding women's rights; the first Global Campaign To Make Visible Women's Unpaid Labor In National Accounts; and the first Women's Rights Manuals For Muslim Societies (in 12 languages).
+Its most recent project is Donor Direct Action (donordirectaction.org), which links front-line women's rights activists around the world to money, visibility, and popular support, along with minimum bureaucracy and maximum impact.

-Women’s Media Center
+Women's Media Center

-In 2005, Morgan co-founded the non-profit progressive organization, The Women’s Media Center with her friends actor/activist Jane Fonda, and activist Gloria Steinem.
+In 2005, Morgan co-founded the non-profit progressive organization the Women's Media Center with her friends actor/activist Jane Fonda, and activist Gloria Steinem.
 The focus of the organization is to make women powerful and visible in the media.